A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Set up the experimental beaker: Pour warm water into one beaker and add yeast granules.
-Stir to dissolve the yeast.
+1. Set up the experimental beaker: In one beaker, add the warm water and yeast granules.
+Gently stir to suspend the yeast.
+Let it sit for 5 minutes to activate the yeast.

-4. Attach the balloon: Stretch the rubber band over the mouth of the experimental beaker and attach the balloon.
-Ensure there are no holes in the balloon.
+4. Attach the balloon: Stretch the balloon over the mouth of the experimental beaker and secure it with the rubber band.
+Ensure a tight seal to prevent gas leakage.

-5. Observe and compare: Place both beakers in a warm place and observe them over time.
+5. Observe and compare: Place both beakers in a warm place (around 25-30°C) and observe them over a period of 30-60 minutes, or until a noticeable difference is observed in balloon inflation.

 Significance: